John Whalley (economist)

 John Whalley FRSC (born 8 May 1947) is a Canadian economist.
-He is a Professor Emeritus at the University of Western Ontario (he previously held the William G. Davis Chair in International Trade), and a Distinguished Fellow of the Centre for International Governance Innovation.
+He is a professor emeritus at the University of Western Ontario and previously held the William G. Davis Chair in International Trade.
+He is a distinguished fellow of the Centre for International Governance Innovation.

-He studied Economics at the University of Essex in the United Kingdom, graduating BA in 1968, and from Yale University holds the degrees of MA (1970), MPhil (1971), PhD (1973).
+He studied economics at the University of Essex in the United Kingdom, graduating BA in 1968.
+From Yale University he holds the degrees of MA (1970), MPhil (1971) and PhD (1973).
 At Yale, he was a teaching assistant to Joseph Stiglitz.

-He was elected a Fellow of the Econometric Society in 1990.
+He was elected a fellow of the Econometric Society in 1990.

 In 2009, Whalley was awarded a Hellmuth Prize for Achievement in Research at the University of Western Ontario.
-In 2012, he received the Izaak Walton Killam Memorial Prize awarded by the Canada Council.
+In 2012, he received the Killam Prize awarded by the Canada Council.